Saad888/AutoSynthesis/README.md

 ![Profiles](https://github.com/Saad888/AutoSynthesis/blob/master/RapidSynthesis/Resources/ReadMe%20Images/Profiles.PNG)
 Here you can save, load, and delete profiles for your settings, to make it easier to swap between setttings when working on different crafts.

-### Starting Crafting
+### Starting and Stopping Crafting
-Once all your settings have been set correctly, *and your character in game is crouched ready to craft*, press the Start Crafting button to begin.
+Once all your settings have been set correctly, *and your character in game is crouched ready to craft*, press the "Start" button to begin.

 To stop crafting, simply press the button once again.
+Pressing the button once will cause the process to finish the existing craft before terminating.
+Pressing the button a second time will immediatly cancel the process.

 ---
 ## 3. Reading the Crafting Window